tommaso-piselli/fairness-js/README.md

 - aggiungere Tooltip
 - aggiungere ~initial and~ final stress and fairness
 - Implementare train con momentum gradient descent
+- Update color scheme

 ## 🐛 Known Bugs (To Fix):

 > ~Mouseover a vertex goes back to black instead of the new color~\
-> Preprocessing issues\
+> ~Preprocessing issues~\
-> Resizing window is not consistent with graph view
+> Resizing window is not consistent with graph view --> bootstrap or tailwind

 # 🔃 Changelog